DerekYang2/FluentDL/README.md

 </p>

 ## About
 A Fluent UI desktop application that helps you download lossless songs as FLACs, convert between audio formats, match songs between different online sources, edit song metadata, and more.
-This project was made with [WinUI 3](https://github.com/microsoft/microsoft-ui-xaml) and [TemplateStudio](https://github.com/microsoft/TemplateStudio).
-Under the hood, the app uses FFmpeg and APIs for Deezer, Qobuz, Spotify, and Youtube.
+Under the hood, the app uses FFmpeg and APIs for Deezer, Qobuz, Spotify, and YouTube.

 FluentDL is organized into three sections: Search, Local Explorer, and Queue.